- Tantrums are a normal part of toddler development.

 - Identify possible tantrum triggers like hunger, tiredness, and overstimulation.

 - Practice positive parenting to manage and prevent tantrums.

 Tantrums are extremely common in toddlers and preschoolers.
 They’re how young children deal with difficult feelings.
 It’s important to tune in to your child’s emotions to avoid situations that trigger those tantrums.

 You don’t need to have a child to know the word tantrum.
 It is so notorious that everyone has either seen one or experienced it first-hand.

 Tantrums can vary in type and intensity.
-They might involve crying, screaming, kicking, headbanging, back arching, falling to the floor or even breath holding.
-People making a tantrum are of the said to have ‘lost it’, and this situation is not exclusive for toddlers; older children and even adults can experience a tantrum when they feel overwhelmed by their emotions and can’t manage or don’t have the adequate skills to self-regulate.
+They might involve crying, screaming, kicking, headbanging, back-arching, falling to the floor, or even breath-holding.
+People making a tantrum are said to have ‘lost it’, and this situation is not exclusive for toddlers; older children and even adults can experience a tantrum when they feel overwhelmed by their emotions and can’t manage or don’t have the adequate skills to self-regulate.

-- Temperament: Your child’s tolerance for frustration can influence his or her reaction.
+- Temperament: Your child’s tolerance for frustration can influence their reaction.
 A kid who gets easily upset may be quicker to react and have more tantrums

-- Hunger, tiredness and overstimulation: These sensations are difficult to decipher for children.
+- Hunger, tiredness, and overstimulation: These sensations are difficult to decipher for children.
 Ever heard the phrase hangry?
-Body needs have a great impact on our behavior and not noticing them can be triggers for tantrums.
+Body needs have a great impact on our behavior and not noticing them can trigger tantrums.

-- Frustration and loss of control: If a toddler wants to complete a task above his or her developmental level or is faced with the will power of an older child or sibling, he or she might cope with a tantrum.
+- Frustration and loss of control: If a toddler wants to complete a task above their developmental level or is faced with the will power of an older child or sibling, they might cope with a tantrum.